-14 The following guidelines apply for identifying ESG laggards: For Key Active Positions (KAPs), a maximum of 2 Red Flags; and a minimum overall ESG score of 70, unless a specific reason to accept higher ESG risk is warranted, accepted and documented.
-For other positions, a maximum of 3 Red Flags, unless a specific reason to accept higher ESG risk is warranted, accepted and documented; and a minimum overall ESG score of 60, unless a specific reason to accept higher ESG risk is warranted, accepted and documented; warranted, accepted and documented.
+15 The following guidelines apply for identifying ESG laggards: For Key Active Positions (KAPs), a maximum of 2 Red Flags; and a minimum overall ESG score of 70, unless a specific reason to accept higher ESG risk is warranted, accepted and documented.
+For other positions, a maximum of 3 Red Flags, unless a specific reason to accept higher ESG risk is warranted, accepted and documented; and a minimum overall ESG score of 60, unless a specific reason to accept higher ESG risk is warranted, accepted and documented.

-Pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 investment means an investment in an economic activity environmental or social objective, provided that the investment does not
+Pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 socially sustainable economic activities.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.